-Problem Possible cause Suggested action Display shows it's serial number but not data Display CAN bus wired incorrectly.
+Problem Possible cause Suggested action Display shows its serial number but not data Display CAN bus wired incorrectly.
 Check wiring of CAN bus (PT3 and PT4). from control unit PPC6000 not running.
 Check PPC6000 low voltage electronics fuse FS2.
 If blown, investigate all low voltage external wiring and replace fuse, if necessary, with a new one of the correct type and rating.
 Display will not light at 24VAC supply to display Check for 24VAC on PT1 and PT2. all. missing.
+PPC6000 not running.
 Check fuse FS1.
-If blown, investigate all PPC6000 not running. high and low voltage external wiring and replace fuse, if necessary, with a new one of the correct type and rating.
-Measured value Wrong sensor voltage.
-Check SENS SUPP link (see 2.5.3). incorrect.
+If blown, investigate all high and low voltage external wiring and replace fuse, if necessary, with a new one of the correct type and rating.
+Measured value incorrect.
+Wrong sensor voltage.
 Wrong sensor input type.
-Check SENS IN link (see 2.5.3).
 Incorrect sensor wiring.
 Wrong zero or span.
+Check SENS SUPP link (see 0).
+Check SENS IN link (see 0).
 Check wiring to terminals PB8 - 10.
 Check option parameters 15.0, 15.1, 15.2.
 Hours run shows ''.
 No profile selected.
 Select a profile.
 Modulation rate is 1% Burner not modulating.
 Wait for burner to finish start-up sequence.
 Check PID proportional band - must be greater than zero to modulate.
 Burner status is flashing.
 Control in non-volatile lockout mode.
 Burner status before shutdown displayed.
 SEE ALSO - Operation in Local Mode